b4stet/py_aqua/readme.md

 Users can fill the quiz autonomously.

 - with additional layers (nginx/apache2, authentication), you can expose the application in `user` mode.
-- users send you their answers by other mean (the saved json file)
+- users fill, save their answers as json and send you the json file by other mean
 - you run the application locally in reviewer mode, load their answers, review and generate the gap analysis

 ### Example 2